(Future) professionals in the snow and avalanche industry

 A few times a year, we publish a newsletter aimed at members of the industry, be they graduates of the Avalanche Operations Level 1 course, owners of guiding companies, guides or snow science researchers.
 If you’ve missed any, or would like to read them, here they are.

 Over the past few years, Avalanche Québec has offered a number of presentations aimed at professionals.
-Topics have included snow science, alpine weather and ACA membership.
-To review them, here’s the specific reading list.
+Topics have included snow science, alpine weather and CAA membership.
+To review them, here’s the specific playlist.

 Professionnels